 The short of it

-Find Ollie on Twitter @OliviaHennis.
+Find Ollie on Twitter, where they basically live, @OliviaHennis.

 Writing Happens Sometimes